obnoxious-hippopotamus/review-service/README.md

 Clone the repo
   git clone
 * Run npm install to get package.json dependencies
-* Create a .env file and add the following keys:
+* Create a .env file and add the following keys:<br/>
-    (Note: you must go to to create an API key) MOVIE_API_KEY - save your API key
+    (Note: you must go to to create an API key)<br/>
+    MOVIE_API_KEY - save your API key<br/>
-    DB_PASS - Save your local MySQL password here, or remove this from the database connection file if you do not have a password for you account
+    DB_PASS - Save your local MySQL password here, or remove this from the database connection file if you do not have a password for you account<br/>
 * npm run seed to seed movie data to your database
 * npm run build:dev to start the webpack server for React
 * npm run start:dev to start the server and be ready to use or test the application

-### optional
+### Optional testing and linting
 * npm run test to run test suite
 * npm run lint

 ## Requirements
-node v12.6.0
+node v12.6.0<br/>
 npm v6.13.2

 ## Development